 - Be a good listener: Look for Tweets that include mentions of topics for which you are an expert so that you can keep your finger on the pulse of what your audience is saying.
 You can do this through Twitter search.
-Follow people of interest and share their content to build rapport and relationships in social. - Use Altmetrics: After a paper is published, check to see if you can see your Altmetrics score.
-Your Altmetrics score is a measure of the attention that your published papers are receiving online.
-Follow and engage with those who are sharing and talking about your papers.
-You can do this, by liking or replying to their post or by retweeting them. - Explore your industry: Use keywords and titles of shared basic science content as a way to find relevant people by using tools like Tweet Reach that allow you to see the individuals that tweeted a specific article.
-Find influencers by using Buzzsumo.com. - Start following & make connections: As your listening, start to follow and create connections that align with your focus.
+Follow people of interest and share their content to build rapport and relationships in social. - Start following & make connections: As your listening, start to follow and create connections that align with your focus.
 You can connect with experts in your specialty or connect with colleagues from Johns Hopkins.
 Our social media page can be found here. - If possible, ensure to follow back relevant people and companies that are following you, unless it is an obvious spam account. - Be careful how aggressively you are following others.
-If you are following hundreds of users a day or using automated services, Twitter could possibly limit your account features and if you are following well more people than follow you could also influence someones decision to connect. - Build lists: Monitor conversations and build relationships with specific influencers or individuals that you want to reach by creating a Twitter list with their handle.
+If you are following hundreds of users a day or using automated services, Twitter could possibly limit your account features and if you are following well more people than follow you could also influence someone's decision to connect. - Build lists: Monitor conversations and build relationships with specific influencers or individuals that you want to reach by creating a Twitter list with their handle.
 You can have this as a private list where it is just for you to monitor or a public list.
-When you add a user to a public list, they are notified and this can help in building those soft relationships. - Keep in mind that when you add a user to a public list they are notified and the list is open and searchable to all users. - o A private list, which may be used to track competitors, is only visible to you. - Hashtags: The symbol # on Twitter is known as a hashtag.
-These tags are used to affiliate a tweet with a certain topic and can be useful for networking with peers at a professional conference or following a specific topic.
-You can see a list of healthcare hasthags here.
+When you add a user to a public list, they are notified and can help in building those soft relationships. - Keep in mind that when you add a user to a public list the list is open and searchable to all users. - o A private list, which may be used to track competitors, is only visible to you. - O You can view all Twitter lists Johns Hopkins Medicine here.

+Hashtags: Hashtags are used to affiliate a tweet with a certain topic and can be useful for networking with peers at a professional conference or following a specific topic.
+You can see a list of healthcare hashtags here.